PeterDrake/drakepedia/libraries/javax.swing.md

 ### Print
 - Horstmann, *Core Java, Volume I: Fundamentals, 11th Edition*, Chapters 10-11
 ## Questions
+1. :star: Which class corresponds to a visible window on the screen?
 1. :star: Where is 0, 0 in the coordinate system used by Swing?
 ## Answers
+1. `javax.swing.JFrame`.
 1. At the upper left.
 The first coordinate is the `x` coordinate from left to right (in pixels).
 The second is the `y` coordinate from top to bottom.